thewritersworkshopbd/website/README.md

 All layouts are stored in `/src/layouts`

-There's nothing special about `src/components/`, but that's where I like to put any Astro/React/Vue/Svelte components.
+There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte components.

-Blog posts are stored in `src/content/posts`
+All contents are stored in `src/content/`

 Any static assets, like images, can be placed in the `public/` directory.